LudwigEnglbrecht/sauvegardeEX/README.md

 # sauvegardeEX

-The sauvegardeEX system combines various extensions of the software [sauvegarde](https://github.com/dupgit/sauvegarde) to enable an improved usability, as well as a broader application.
+The sauvegardeEX system combines various extensions of the software [sauvegarde](https://github.com/dupgit/sauvegarde) to enable an improved usability, as well as a broader application in related areas (eg.: Digital Forensics and Digital Twin Mirroring).

 ## Architecture